firasmidani/firasmidani.github.io/_posts/2019-07-11-midani-bacterial-growth-primer.md

 curve data, the maximum *a posteriori* (MAP<a></a>) estimate of the derivative of the logarithm-transformed is $m$.
-Growth curves analyzed with classical models (e.g., logistic or gompertz<a></a>) directly capture a parameter that corresponds to the maximum specific growth rate (often referred to as $r$<a></a>) which is also assumed to be the slope of growth during exponential phase.
+Growth curves analyzed with classical models (e.g., logistic or gompertz<a></a>) directly capture a parameter that corresponds to the maximum specific growth rate, often referred to as $r$ which is also assumed to be the slope of growth during exponential phase.
 These models inherently account for exponential growth by including $e^{-rt}$ in their mathematical expression,